-Registration standard: Endorsement for scheduled medicines for registered nurses (rural and isolated practice) transition
+Retirement of the Registration standard: Endorsement for scheduled medicines for registered nurses (rural and isolated practice) to retirement

 The following additional document has been developed to supplement the Registration standard: Endorsement for scheduled medicines for registered nurses (rural and isolated practice) by providing further information to nurses regarding the NMBA's expectations and requirements.